slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On meetings

-Default to “no” for all meetings.
+Default to «no» for all meetings.
 If you can’t say no, schedule for the afternoon and preferably as walking meetings (exercise and sunlight; less pleasantries; more dialogue, less monologue; no slides; end easily by walking back).

 Hints: